 How Can I Improve My Wellness?

-Amid a year filled with frustrations, conflict, and sadness, personal wellness routines are more important than ever.
+Amid frustrations, conflict, and busyness, personal wellness routines are more important than ever.

 Today, we’re taking a different approach and checking out the wellness routines of America’s most influential women.
 Sometimes it’s beneficial and eye-opening to see what works well for others.
 Additionally, most of these women feel the same pressures of work-life balance and parenthood struggles that we do in our everyday lives.